-Chemical Reactivity
+• CHEM-108 Chemical Reactivity

 Covers the fundamental principles of chemical reactivity, including kinetics, equilibrium, electrochemistry and thermodynamics.
 This material will be taught through the lens of a specific theme and highlight applications to convey how chemistry is used to resolve current questions in science.
 Laboratory work is designed to illustrate and complement materials discussed in class.
-Three lecture hours and one laboratory.
+Spring semester.
+Three class hours and one laboratory.
+Prerequisite: CHEM 107 or CHEM 107 - I.